rangle/ngCourse2/handout/testing/redux/reducers.md

 });
 ```

-Note that we're only testing the section of redux state that the `counter` reducer is responsible for, and not the whole.
+Note that we're only testing the section of Redux state that the `counter` reducer is responsible for, and not the whole.
-We can see from these tests that redux is largely built on pure functions.
+We can see from these tests that Redux is largely built on pure functions.